Open in Colab

 .filter(ee.Filter.lte('CLOUDY_PIXEL_PERCENTAGE', 10))

-Take the median value of the images in our collection; this helps remove clouds and get a clearer image
+Take the median value of the images in our collection, which helps to remove “messy” data such as clouds.

 image = collection.median().clip(region)